The Benefits of Being a Multi-Format Creator on YouTube

-Don’t get it twisted: YouTube’s long-form content has and always will be king, but the benefits of adopting a multi-format strategy outweigh the convenience and tradition of strictly uploading longer videos and hosting livestreams.
+Don’t get it twisted: YouTube’s long-form content has and always will be king, but the benefits of adopting a multi-format strategy outweigh the convenience and tradition of strictly uploading just longer videos and hosting livestreams—we’re seeing this with our BBTV creators!
 In fact, YouTube Shorts will allow you to bridge new viewers and fans to your long-form content.
 Combining that with the monetization of YouTube Shorts coming soon, you can expect significant growth in viewership and revenue across your channel.

 Let’s get it out of the way: long-form videos and YouTube Shorts don’t compete with each other on the platform.
 YouTube has even explained that Shorts can be used to supplement and support your long-form content.
 Why?
 Shorts is well-positioned to entertain viewers looking for bite-sized content during breaks in their day-to-day routine.

 “[YouTube] channels uploading both Shorts and long-form are seeing better overall watch time and subscriber growth relative to those only uploading long-form.”